IQSS/dataverse/doc/sphinx-guides/source/installation/oidc.rst

 .. _oidc-log-in:

-Choosing provisioned providers at log in
+Choosing Provisioned Providers at Log In
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the JSF frontend, you can select the provider you wish to log in with at login time.
 However, you can also use the login link directly, for example, from a Python script as illustrated in the `bearer-token-example` :ref:`bearer-tokens` (you can copy that link in the